inverno-io/inverno-mods/inverno-http-server/README.md

 # HTTP Server

-The Inverno *http-server* module provides fully reactive HTTP/1.x and HTTP/2 server based on [Netty][netty].
+The Inverno *http-server* module provides a fully reactive HTTP/1.x and HTTP/2 server based on [Netty][netty].

 It especially supports: